 Kidney cancer staging

-Once your doctor diagnoses kidney cancer, the next step is to determine the extent, or stage, of the cancer.
+Once your doctor identifies a kidney lesion that might be kidney cancer, the next step is to determine the extent (stage) of the cancer.
 Staging tests for kidney cancer may include additional CT scans or other imaging tests your doctor feels are appropriate.

 Then your doctor assigns a number, called a stage, to your cancer.
 Kidney cancer stages include: